Olympia Provisions Pork Sourcing Information

 What kind of claims do our pork sources support?

 Many of the farms we work with are 3rd party audited to ensure that they are fulfilling our animal welfare standards.
-By 2020, we will require that our farmer partners have one of the following certifications:
+We require that our farmer partners have one of the following certifications:

 GAP Certification: GAP (Global Animal Partnership) has multiple levels of certifications for pig farming because they believe “Pig farms vary significantly depending on geography and climate”.
 But no matter the level of verification, all GAP certified farms: